Janet Davidson: Honours

-In the 1996 Queen's Birthday Honours, Davidson was appointed an Officer of the New Zealand Order of Merit, for services to archaeology.
+In 1985 Davidson was made a Fellow of the Royal Society Te Apārangi.
+She received the Elsdon Best Memorial Medal from the Polynesian Society in 1986 for outstanding scholarship in the study of the Māori people.
+In the same year the University of Otago awarded her a Doctor of Science.
+The Auckland Institute and Museum made her an Honorary Fellow in 1999.
+In the 1996 Queen's Birthday Honours, Davidson was appointed an Officer of the New Zealand Order of Merit for services to archaeology.

-In 2007, the archaeology publication Vastly Ingenious was published in her honour.
-Titled Vastly Ingenious:The Archaeology of Pacific Material Culture - in honour of Janet M. Davidson, the book presented essays of new research by leading international scholars with an introduction by Davidson's colleague Roger Curtis Green.
+The festschrift Vastly Ingenious: The Archaeology of Pacific Material Culture – in honour of Janet M. Davidson was published in 2007.
+It presented essays of new research by leading international scholars with an introduction by Roger Green.
 Published by Otago University Press, the book was edited by three Pacific prehistorians: Atholl Anderson, Kaye C. Green, and Foss Leach.

-Janet’s career combined active and often pioneering fieldwork across the Pacific with an imaginative approach to museum research and display that attracted young scholars, explains contributor Roger Green; she kept material culture in the public eye.

-In 2017, Davidson was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.
+In 2014 Davidson received the Roger C. Green Lifetime Achievement Award from the New Zealand Archaeological Association.
+She was selected as one of the Royal Society Te Apārangi's "150 women in 150 words" in 2017, celebrating the contributions of women to knowledge in New Zealand.